Hamburger Helper

 This dish is comfort food: it’s warm, hearty, and only requires a few ingredients that you likely already have on hand.
 Best of all, it’ll be ready in just 30 minutes!

 I love that I have control over the seasonings in this recipe.
 Our recipe includes the classic ground beef, seasonings, and macaroni, but the kicker, the treat, is that it is made with real cheese.
-Trust me; if you didn’t top your hamburger helper with extra cheese growing up, you were missing out.
+Trust me; if you didn’t top your Hamburger Helper with extra cheese growing up, you were missing out.
 But now, it’s time for the real deal.

 Ingredients For Hamburger Helper